odlgroup/odl/doc/source/dev/gitwash/git_intro.rst

  Introduction
 ==============

-These pages describe a git_ and github_ workflow for the `ODL`_ project.
+These pages describe a Git_ and GitHub_ workflow for the `ODL`_ project.

-There are several different workflows here, for different ways of working with *ODL*.

-This is not a comprehensive git reference, it's just a workflow for our own project.
-It's tailored to the github hosting service.
-You may well find better or quicker ways of getting stuff done with git, but these should get you started.
+This is not a comprehensive Git reference, it is just a workflow for our own project, tailored to the GitHub hosting service.
+You may well find better or quicker ways of getting stuff done with Git, but these instructions should get you started.

-For general resources for learning git, see :ref:`git-resources`.
+For general resources for learning Git, see :ref:`git-resources`.

 .. include:: links.inc